playsenge/bookmarks/README.md

 ## **Other**
 - [Ninite](https://ninite.com) - used to download software in bulk
-- [Heidoc](https://heidoc.net/joomla/technology-science/microsoft/67-microsoft-windows-and-office-iso-download-tool) - Used to download Windows/Office
+- [Windows ISO Downloader](https://heidoc.net/joomla/technology-science/microsoft/67-microsoft-windows-and-office-iso-download-tool) - Used to download Windows/Office